March Lawn & Landscape Tips

 Bed Weed Control – March is an excellent month to apply a plant safe pre-emergent to your landscape plantings.
 Use caution in selecting the product to make sure it is safe for your plants.
 When possible, select a granular pre-emergent mixed with a fertilizer containing approximately 20% nitrogen.
 Doing so will give your plants a good spring feeding while preventing weeds at the same time.

 Lawn Fertilization – This month is a good time to start fertilizing your cool season lawns.
 Use a fertilizer with 25-30% nitrogen.
-Cool season lawns need to be feed more in the spring and fall when they are actively growing, and less in the summer.
+Cool season lawns need to be fed more in the spring and fall when they are actively growing, and less in the summer.

 Mulch – Spring is a great time to mulch your landscape plantings.
 Maintaining a 2” layer of organic mulch will reduce weed population, retain soil moisture, and provide a more consistent soil temperature for plant roots.
 I find adding mulch an easier task in the spring when I am cleaning my landscape plantings for the first time.

 Seeding Fescue – March is the second-best time to overseed fescue.
-But it comes in a very distant second to seeding in the fall.
+But, it comes in a very distant second to seeding in the fall.
 Spring seeded fescue will come up very well and look very good till the summer heat arrives - then it fades quickly.
 Fescue, being a cool season grass, will not establish a sustainable root system when planted in the spring.
 Give your fescue lawn a chance to green up first to get a better feel on the overall condition of the lawn.
-If still feel you have bare areas that need to be addressed now, seed this month but still plan on seeding again in the fall.
+If you still feel you have bare areas that need to be addressed now, seed this month but still plan on seeding again in the fall.
 In most cases waiting till fall to seed is best.
 Fall seeding allows you to focus on weed prevention and turf development in the spring and turf establishment in the fall when it is best.

 Pruning – March is the time to do heavy pruning on your roses.
 March is also the best time to make a major reduction in the size of hollies, boxwoods and most broadleaf evergreens.
 Before spring growth arrives, you can successfully remove all the foliage back to the central leader if needed.